Essential business documents for UK mobile caterers in 2026

 • move weekly takings into the finance record

 Those same records also support the finance rhythm behind Making Tax Digital.
-For a Mobile Catering business, when the customer record, receipts for food supplies and packaging, invoices and payment notes sit together, updating the bookkeeping record stops feeling like a separate investigation.
+For a mobile catering business, when the customer record, receipts for food supplies and packaging, invoices and payment notes sit together, updating the bookkeeping record stops feeling like a separate investigation.

 What to keep digital